dmbarbour/glas/docs/GlasProg.md

 .
 A viable alternative is environment abstraction plus annotations that some registers must be manually cleared before exit.
 Or perhaps on yield?.

-### Method Namespaces

-Some observations:

-* Methods receive access to at least two 'environments': host and caller.
-To avoid naming conflicts, we could introduce standard or specified prefixes for these.
-Standard prefixes seems more convenient for most use cases.
-* It is feasible to translate access to the 'caller' environment for a whole set of methods instead of for individual methods.
-* When defining a set of (possibly) mutually recursive methods, it may be convenient to introduce another prefix to refer to this set.
-* Ideally, we can conveniently compose, extend, inherit, metaprogram, and override sets of methods.
-This suggests something akin to an OOP-inspired structure, perhaps via the 'link' and 'move' translations of namespaces.
-* Ideally, an application can be expressed as a set of methods that we call from a runtime process.
-This provides a high level of consistency.
-Applications should support orthogonal persistence and live coding.
-Thus, it may be best to clearly separate state *allocation* from the description of a set of methods.
-* That said, we can usefully conflate introduction of local registers and methods, e.g. `(%local Prefix Methods Prog)`.
-This gives us a clear prefix for the new methods, ensures methods have access to some private state aside from the host, and prevents any naming conflicts with existing methods (because Prefix is a fresh namespace).
-* Use of `(%call MethodName TL)` should should have roughly the same performance as use of `n:Name`, and similar optimizations - inlining, partial evaluation, tail-call optimization, etc..
-* Macro methods are possible if we permit a call in constructor position, e.g. `((%call MethodName TL) AST1 AST2 ...)`.
-This does require that the caller is aware that the method defines a macro, but that's consistent with names.
-These higher-order macros should be useful.
-* Eventually, we might want to integrate full procedurally generated namespace for local method definitions.
-But this can be deferred for now.

-None of this seems too difficult to integrate.
-Perhaps we introduce `%ns.move` and `%ns.link` and `%ns.def` and so on for building up the method namespace. `%ns.union` for composition.
-Unlike full procedurally generated namespaces, we don't need 'eval' or 'read', though we get something similar from macro calls.
-We can still support lazy evaluation of a namespace in context of macros.
-Then '%local' implicitly provides the initial translation and integration.

-Ideally, I'd unify method namespaces and the configuration namespace, use the same representations for both.
-Perhaps procedural generation is not the best direction to *start* with.

 ### Type Descriptions

         (%an (%an.type TypeDesc) Op)

 We can just invent some primitive type descriptions like '%type.int' or whatever, things a typechecker is expected to understand without saying, and build up from there.
 It isn't a big deal if we want to experiment with alternatives later.

-## Misc Thoughts

-The initial environment model will be kept simple - a static, hierarchical structure of names.

-It seems convenient to model extension of this environment in terms of introducing 'stack objects' under a given name, conflating declaration of local registers, methods, and hierarchical objects.
-We should be able to override methods or hierarchical components when declaring stack objects.

-Our runtime may support use of linear or abstract data types, but we can design our APIs to mostly hide this, instead favoring 'abstract' volumes of registers held by the client and explicit 'move' operations.

-Registers must have an initial state.
-We could initialize registers to 0 by default (the empty binary tree).
-But it may be convenient to support an explicit 'undefined' state for registers, distinct from containing a value.

-It may be useful to wrap constant data with some indicator of type to support analysis, acceleration, and sandboxing.
-However, it doesn't seem essential to do so.

 # Runtime Thoughts